ribokit/M2seq/README.md

 Ensure that you have the following installed:

 * Novobarcode, part of the Novoalign software package, which is freely available for educational and not-for-profit use.
 Download the latest version of Novoalign at http://www.novocraft.com/support/download/
 * ShapeMapper, software developed by the Weeks lab at UNC Chapel Hill for 1D analysis of mutational profiling data.
-Available at http://www.chem.unc.edu/rna/software.html
+Available at http://www.chem.unc.edu/rna/software.html  (Make sure you go into that directory and run `make`.)
 * numpy
 * The RDATkit for handling RDAT data files.
 Available at https://github.com/hitrace/rdatkit